Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The first thing you may notice after opening the 3D Balance Ball scene is that it contains not one, but several platforms.
-Each platform in the scene is an independent Agent, but they all share the same Brain.
-3D Balance Ball does this to speed up training since all twelve Agents contribute to training in parallel.
+Each platform in the scene is an independent agent, but they all share the same Brain.
+3D Balance Ball does this to speed up training since all twelve agents contribute to training in parallel.

 ### Academy